mtumilowicz/java11-vavr-exception-handling/README.md

 that we cannot modify and find method throws `EntityNotFoundException`:
     ```
-    public class LegacyBackupRepository {
+    public class LegacyBackupUserRepository {
         User find(int id) {
             return MockBackupDatabase.users.find(User.withId(id))
                     .getOrElseThrow(EntityNotFoundException::new);
         }
     }
     ```
-1. in our application we have repository that:
+1. in our application we have also a repository that:
     * has `find` method that will lookup into our database
     * has `backupLookup` method that will call `find` method from repository mentioned above (`LegacyBackupRepository`)